developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionwin/index.md

 Apps made with Enterprise Browser 1.3 and higher are able to perform DOM Injection, the ability insert CSS, JavaScript and/or meta tags into the DOM without modifying the underlying application.
 This permits features, capabilities and even the look of one or more server-based Enterprise Browser app pages to be modified at runtime using DOM elements stored in a text file on the device.

-**EB 2.0 and higher can take advantage of a simplified interface and [page-based actions](#pagebasedactions)**, which can execute JavaScript code and/or predefined commands based on the contents of a page.
+**EB 2.0 and higher can take perform [page-based actions](../pageactions)**, which can execute JavaScript code and/or predefined commands based on the contents of a page.

 DOM injection is enabled by default in EB 1.3 and higher apps, and is **activated by  the &lt;CustomDOMElements&gt; tag in the &lt;Application&gt; section** of the app's `Config.xml` file.
 This tag will contain a fully qualified path to the device-resident "tags" file that must be created.
 It contains the DOM element(s) to be injected and the names of the pages to receive injections whenever they're displayed. **Injected CSS and JavaScript can be local, server-based or in combination**.
 Meta tags must be specified and fully contained within the tags file.